 This unit provides an introduction into some of the core topics in cognition, starting with classical models of 'executive function', and its relation to short term memory.
 It also explores the notion of general intelligence and neural mechanisms involved in general problem solving.
-This unit also explores some of the core topics in social cognition, from our ability to understand that others might have mental states that differ from our own (theory of mind reasoning) to the concept and implications of 'mirror neurons'.
-Finally it will explore the importance of attention, our ability to judge the accuracy of our own perception and cognition (e.g. meta-cognition) and the limits to introspection.
+This unit also explores some of the core topics in social cognition, from our ability to understand that others might have mental states that differ from our own (theory of mind reasoning) to a review of the discovery of 'mirror neurons'.
+Finally it will explore the nature of attention and its relationship with consciousness, our ability to judge the accuracy of our own perception and cognition (e.g. metacognition) and the limits to introspection.